rancher/terraform-provider-rancher2/docs/resources/bootstrap.md

 - Sets `telemetry-opt` setting.
 - Creates a token for admin user with concrete TTL.

+**Note** Starting from Rancher v2.6.0, the Rancher2 installation is setting a random initial admin password by default.
+To specify the initial password during rancher2 installation, helm chart [`bootstrapPassword`](https://github.com/rancher/rancher/blob/release/v2.6/chart/values.yaml#L157) value for HA installation or docker env variable [`CATTLE_BOOTSTRAP_PASSWORD`](https://github.com/rancher/rancher/blob/release/v2.6/chart/templates/deployment.yaml#L135) for single node installation can be used.
+To properly use this resource for Rancher v2.6.0 and above, set the `initial_password` argument to the password generated or set during installation.

 Rancher2 admin password can be updated after the initial run of terraform by setting `password` field and applying this resource again.

 Rancher2 admin `token` can also be regenerated if `token_update` is set to true.
 Refresh resource function will check if token is expired.
 If it is expired, `token_update` will be set to true to force token regeneration on next `terraform apply`.

-Login to Rancher2 is done by trying to use `token` first.
-If it fails, it uses admin `current_password`.
-If admin password has been changed outside of terraform and the terraform `token` is expired, `current_password` field can be specified to allow terraform to manage admin password and token again.
+To login Rancher2, the provider tries until success using `token`, then `current_password` and then `initial_password`.
+If the admin password has been changed outside of terraform and the `token` is expired, the login will fails and the resource will be regenerated.
+To recover the bootstrap resource, set `initial_password` argument to the proper password and apply.

-**Note** Starting from Rancher v2.6.0, the Rancher installation is setting a random admin password by default.
-To be able to still use the `rancher2_bootstrap` resource, the Rancher admin password should be set on installation time, using helm chart [`bootstrapPassword`](https://github.com/rancher/rancher/blob/release/v2.6/chart/values.yaml#L157) value for HA installation or docker env variable [`CATTLE_BOOTSTRAP_PASSWORD`](https://github.com/rancher/rancher/blob/release/v2.6/chart/templates/deployment.yaml#L135) for single node installation.
-If the Rancher admin password is set to something distinct than `admin` (previous default admin password), the `rancher2_bootstrap.current_password` argument should also be set with same value at tf file.

 ## Example Usage